tanjd/core-repository/.github/pull_request_template.md

 ## Approach

-**(Required)** _Technical details about the implementation.
-Confluence links if applicable.
-Please feel free to include a screenshot/recording if it makes explaining easier_
+Describe your approach or solution for this change.

-## How to test
+## How to Test

+Provide instructions on how to test the changes.

 ## Additional Notes